christoffercarlsson/autograph/README.md

   - Input keying material = The byte sequence **KM**.
   - Salt = A zero-filled byte sequence with the same length as the output of SHA-512 (64 bytes).
-  - Info = The byte sequence **C** representing the context for the derived key material.
+  - Info = A 64-bit big-endian unsigned integer **C** representing the context for the derived key material.
 - **HASH(M, N)** returns 64 bytes of SHA-512 output produced by iteratively
   hashing the byte sequence **M** **N** times.